asmmartin/advent-of-code-25-public/README.md

 > consistent between challenges, and there might even be some errors.
 They may
 > not represent the optimal solutions, but they are the ones I found as I solved
 > them.
 I have approached them with a casual -not 100% professional- mindset.
+>
+> Note: This is the public version of the repository.
+It might not be the most
+> up-to-date version.

 ---